Private Guided Morocco Tours and Travel

 Day 10

-This morning you can take time to explore the World Heritage Site of Ait Benhaddou before the crowds from Marrakech arrive.
+This morning you can take time to explore the World Heritage Site of Ait Benhaddou before the crowds from Marrakesh arrive.
 The village of clustered Berber Kasbahs has been used as a backdrop for countless adventure films.
 In its prime it was one of the most powerful fortress strongholds on the Salt Road protecting camel caravans plagued by thieves and raiders in the High Atlas mountains.
 You'll follow the old salt trade camel caravan route to Telouet and explore the old Glaoui kasbah.
 This once beautiful palace now stands crumbling to ruins because no one wants to remember "the vulture" sultan and his son who lived, played and schemed here until the 1950's.
-After lunch descend the High Atlas mountains Tichka pass (2260m) to the lowlands of Marrakech with time to stop and enjoy impressive landscapes over coffee or fresh-squeezed orange juice.
+After lunch descend the High Atlas mountains Tichka pass (2260m) to the lowlands of Marrakesh with time to stop and enjoy impressive landscapes over coffee or fresh-squeezed orange juice.

 Day 11 & 12

-The Red City Called Marrakech
+The Red City Called Marrakesh

 Day 13